 The official webpages for Derbyshire Eco Centre can be found at www.derbyshire.gov.uk/ecocentre.
 We hope you find both sites useful.

 Derbyshire Eco Centre is here to help you learn skills for 21st century life in a way that is both inspiring and fun.
 Our courses develop technical ability, creativity and decision making skills in a variety of subjects that link community, environment and economy.

 Dip into the course listings and see the wide choice of taster and longer courses.
 If you're not sure what to go for get in touch and we'll help you make your choice!
 Details of all our courses are available from the courses section, or you can download the printable brochure and booking form.

 The Derbyshire Eco Centre is the first of its kind - the only centre built by an adult community education service to promote sustainability skills anywhere in the country.

 This brand–new building demonstrates sustainable building ideas and techniques.
 Find out more about the design, materials and technologies as well as see images of the centre's construction in the building section.

-Our Autumn brochure is out now, with details of our exciting range of courses coming up between September and November 2014.
-You can also find more details of all of our courses up to early January 2015 here.
-There are still places left on many of September courses, including art and craft workshops run as part of the Wirksworth Festival.
-More details of these are in our brochure and on the Wirksworth Festival website here.
-We also have family learning workshops in the October half term for children between 4 and 14 and their grown ups.
+You can find more details of these and all of our other courses up to July 2015 here.
+We have family learning workshops in the February half term and Easter holidays for children between 4 and 14 and their grown ups.
 For more details of any of these workshops and courses please go to the Courses page.
 It is now also possible to pay online or over the phone.
 For more details, see our Booking information page.